Majidh4444/Document-Summarization/README.md

 # Document-Summarization

-Used Extractive approach to highlight the important points in the text(Documents, Articles etc..).
+Used Extractive approach to highlight the important points in the text(Documents, Articles etc).